Caltech-IPAC/firefly/docs/firefly-api-overview.md

 firefly.showCoverage('coverage_div', {gridOn:true})
 ```

-You can show point sources on your coverage plot by telling Firefly that the table should be used as a catalog overlay and which columns define RA and Dec.
+You can show point sources on your coverage image by telling Firefly that the table should be used as a catalog overlay and which columns define RA and Dec.
 When `CatalogCoordColumns` attribute is present, `CENTER_COLUMN` is optional.

 ```js
 const tblReq = firefly.util.table.makeFileRequest(null, 'http://web.ipac.caltech.edu/staff/roby/demo/WiseDemoTable.tbl',null,